THE MEDICAL EXPERT AT THE SSA HEARING

 WHO IS THE MEDICAL EXPERT?

-The ME provides impartial opinion evidence that the ALJ considers when making a decision about your case.
+The ME provides opinion evidence that the ALJ considers when making a decision about your case.
 For example, if you have cancer, then the doctor might testify that you meet the cancer listing.
 In order to do this, the ME must review the medical records in your file before your hearing.

 Usually, the medical expert testifies in person at a hearing.
-They may also testify by video (VTC) or by telephone.
+They may also testify by video or by telephone.

 WHAT DOES THE SSA REQUIRE THE MEDICAL EXPERT TO KNOW

 A psychologist, for example, is not allowed to give testimony regarding your physical health.
-Likewise, a medical doctor cannot testify as to your mental impairments.
+Likewise, a medical doctor cannot testify as to your mental conditions.
 Additionally, the medical expert must be familiar with the following:

-- Social Security’s requirement to consider the combined effects of medical conditions
+• The need to consider the combined effects of medical conditions

-- The Listing of Impairments (commonly referred to as the “listings”)
+• The Listing of Impairments

 WHAT QUESTIONS WILL THE ALJ ASK THE MEDICAL EXPERT?

 You may be wondering what questions the ALJ will ask the medical expert at your hearing.
-First, the ALJ will ask the ME to if they can give impartial testimony, without regard for their fee.
+First, the ALJ will ask the ME to if they can give fair testimony, without regard for their fee.
 If they say yes, then they can testify.

 THE MEDICAL EXPERT CAN TESTIFY ABOUT YOUR RFC